 On 12 September, Rob Heferen, Commissioner of Taxation, delivered an address to the Tax Institute’s Tax Summit 2024.
 There were two statements in Mr Heferen’s address that I found encouraging from the point of view of a tax agent.
 These were:

-‘Focussing on the tax profession is one of our core priorities.
-We want to strengthen our partnership with you [tax agents] to support the integrity and continuous improvement of the tax and super system.’
+“Focussing on the tax profession is one of our core priorities.
+We want to strengthen our partnership with you [tax agents] to support the integrity and continuous improvement of the tax and super system.”

 Also…

-I want to be expectant that the Commissioner’s stated intent will be followed through, because the last, say, 15 years of experience by tax agents has been one of feeling unappreciated, unrepresented and being seen as ‘the problem’.
+I want to be expectant that the Commissioner’s stated intent will be followed through because the last, say, 15 years of experience by tax agents has been one of feeling unappreciated, unrepresented and being seen as the problem.
 This is not a sweeping generalisation.
 I know it to be a fact from extensive experience with tax professionals.

-In, say, the last 15 years the pressures on the public accounting profession, tax agents and BAS agents has grown at a very significant rate.
+In, say, the last 15 years the pressures on the public accounting profession, tax agents and BAS agents have grown at a very significant rate.
 Tax and BAS agents are now, arguably, the most regulated profession in Australia.
 The tax and super laws, rulings, cases, pronouncements etc increase in complexity at an unabated pace.

 There is scant acceptance or appreciation of the daily battles of the tax profession with the ATO systems, confusing rulings, PCGs and Government announcements.
 This aspect of the Australian tax system costs Australian taxpayers many millions of dollars through inefficiencies, delays, the need to take advice from a range of sources and so on.
 Tax practitioners are supposed to ‘just cope’ and make sure they don’t make any mistakes because there are penalties, lawsuits and the Tax Practitioners Board at the ready to bring punishment.